 Population, Language and Culture

-The main cities are Nicosia (the capital and business centre), Limassol, Paphos and Larnaca, these last three being coastal cities around which the important tourist industry is concentrated.
+The main cities in the government-controlled area are Nicosia (the capital and business centre), Limassol, Paphos and Larnaca, these last three being coastal cities and important centres of the tourist industry.

-The island's location has ensured that it played a full part in Mediterranean history, and its essentially Greek culture is leavened with many other influences.
-Classical ruins abound, but the most important modern influence has probably been that of the British, whose stay has contributed substantially to the island's Western business environment.
+Due to its location, the island has played a full part in Mediterranean history, and its essentially Greek culture has been leavened with many other influences.
+Classical ruins abound, though the most important modern influence has probably been that of the British, whose rule is the main reason behind the island's Western-style business environment.

-Cyprus successfully completed the EU accession process, and in May, 2004, the island joined the EU.
-After a referendum on the so-called 'Annan' plan to re-unify Cyprus saw a heavy vote against the plan in the Greek Cypriot zone (although the Turkish Cypriot north voted in favour) the EU's 'acquis communautaire' is temporarily suspended in the north.
-Reunification is nonetheless likely to take place along with Turkey's eventual entry to the EU, but the referendum has soured relationships between the parties, and the timing or terms of reunification are now very unclear.
+Cyprus successfully completed the EU accession process, and in May 2004, the island joined the EU.
+A referendum on the proposed 'Annan Plan' to reunify Cyprus was heavily defeated in the Greek Cypriot zone, though the Turkish Cypriot north voted in favour.
+As it is considered occupied territory, the EU's acquis communautaire is temporarily suspended in the north.
+Negotiations are ongoing, but when or even whether reunification will take place remains unclear.